 Maybe you’re a first-year college student and can’t decide on what major to choose.
-Or maybe when it came time to choose your major, you just enrolled in general studies because you didn’t want to limit yourself.
+Or maybe when it came time to choose your major, you didn’t want to limit yourself so you just enrolled in general studies.
 Or maybe you’re a third-year college student and still have no idea what you want to do once you get your degree.

+You know those old “choose your own adventure” books?
+Well, now it’s time to choose your major.
+Where do you want your college degree to take you?
 A college education should help you be successful, but first you need to know where you are headed.
-When choosing a program of study, you have to keep the end in mind.
+When deciding on a program of study, you have to keep the end in mind.
 Will taking these classes accomplish your goals?

 First you have to spend some time figuring out what your goals are.
 For each specific goal you make, you should ask the questions of who, what, where, when, why, and how.